GitMirroring/gnuboot/site/faq.md

 Before version 6.0 (that is, on systems from 2008/2009 and earlier), the ME can be disabled by setting a couple of values in the SPI flash memory.
-The ME firmware can then be removed entirely from the flash memory space. libreboot [does this](docs/install/ich9utils.md) on the Intel 4 Series systems that it supports, such as the [Libreboot X200](../docs/install/x200_external.md) and [Libreboot T400](../docs/install/t400_external.md).
+The ME firmware can then be removed entirely from the flash memory space.
+GNU Boot [does this](docs/install/ich9utils.md) on the Intel 4 Series systems that it supports, such as the [GNU Boot X200](../docs/install/x200_external.md) and [GNU Boot T400](../docs/install/t400_external.md).
 ME firmware versions 6.0 and later, which are found on all systems with an Intel Core i3/i5/i7 CPU and a PCH, include "ME Ignition" firmware that performs some hardware